Alzheimer’s and Advanced Directives: Planning for Future Care

 A thoughtful approach must be taken to ensure effective communication while providing emotional support.

-The following list presents four for discussing advanced directives with loved ones affected by Alzheimer’s:
+The following list presents four tips for discussing advanced directives with loved ones affected by Alzheimer’s:

 1. Choose the Right Time: Engage in these conversations during periods of relative clarity to promote comprehension and meaningful participation.